Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

 13. CLIMB THE ROCKS AT RAILAY BEACH

 Railay Beach in Krabi province is actually a small walkable peninsula with 4 white sandy beaches, dramatically beautiful limestone cliffs, majestic viewpoints, intriguing caves, and an amazing lagoon.

-There are no roads on the peninsula, but only footpaths.
+There are no roads on the peninsula, only footpaths.
 Don’t worry, the peninsula is small and completely walkable.

 Dramatical limestone pillars of karst limestone at Railay Beach are claimed to be one of the best climbing spots in the world.